 The Hamer-Banna consist of two separate ethnic groups, the Hamer and the Banna, who speak virtually the same language.
 Though they refer to themselves as either Hamer or Banna, they call their language Hamer-Banna.
-Most of the Hamer-Banna are cattle breeders.
+Most of the Hamer-Banna raise cattle.
 They belong to a group of culturally distinct people known as the Sidamo.
-Although they are racially mixed with the Bushman hunters who originally inhabited the region, they do not have any Bushman features.
+Although they are racially mixed with the Bushman hunters who originally inhabited the region, they do not have Bushman features.

 What are their lives like?

 The Hamer-Banna live in camps that consist of several related families.
 The families live in tents arranged in a circle, and the cattle are brought into the center of the camp at night.
 When the campsite is being set up, beds for the women and young children are built first; then the tent frame is built around it.
 The tents are constructed with flexible poles set in the ground in a circular pattern.
 The poles are bent upward, joining at the top, and then tied.
 The structures are covered with thatch during the dry season and canvas mats during the rainy season.
 Men and older boys usually sleep on cots in the center of the camp, near the cattle.